jmpews/Dobby/docs/get-started-ios.md

 available build option within iOS:

 ```
-Plugin.HideLibrary=ON, enable the hidden library plugin
+Plugin.Darwin.HideLibrary=ON, enable the hidden library plugin

-Plugin.ObjectiveC=ON, enable the objective-c toolkit
+Plugin.Darwin.ObjectiveC=ON, enable the objective-c toolkit
 ```

 ## add Dobby.framework to your project